25 Types of Bathroom Showers With Different Materials & Designs

 The term, concealed shower refers to hiding the pipes and, in some cases, the controls completely out of sight.

+Concealed designs maximize space with their low-profile design and offer a contemporary style.
 They are sometimes referred to as recessed showers and can be installed with any plumbing system.

+A fully concealed system is a minimalist design where all the pipes and controls are hidden from view.
 This custom design provides a streamlined look that works well in modern or natural bathroom designs where you don’t want to be surrounded by unnatural fixtures and elements.

 Types of Shower Heads

 After deciding how you want to control the water temperature, the next step will be to decide how you want your water spray to hit you.
-This depends on the type of showerhead you decide to have.
+This depends on the showerhead style you want.
+There are three basic types of showerheads, depending on how and where they are mounted in your wall enclosure.

 Fixed Head